-On the other hand, some studies on the meson-meson interactions point out that the $f_0(1370)$ can be dynamically generated in the isoscalar $\rho \rho$ $S$-wave interaction~\cite{Molina:2008jw, Gulmez:2016scm, Geng:2008gx}.
-However, when including the coupled-channels of pseudoscalars $\pi \pi $ and $K\bar{K}$ in the isoscalar $\rho \rho$ $S$-wave scattering, the Ref.~\cite{Wang:2019niy} claim that this $\rho \rho$ state is more possibly the $f_0(1500)$ based on the pole position and the partial decay widths.
+On the other hand, some studies on the meson-meson interactions suggest that the $f_0(1370)$ may be dynamically generated in the isoscalar $\rho \rho$ $S$-wave interaction~\cite{Molina:2008jw, Gulmez:2016scm, Geng:2008gx}.
+However, when the $\pi \pi$ and $K\bar{K}$ coupled-channels are included, Ref.~\cite{Wang:2019niy} claims that the $\rho \rho$ resonance aligns more closely with the $f_0(1500)$, based on its pole position and partial decay widths.
 Assigning the $f_0(1500)$ and $f_0(1710)$ as $\rho \rho $ and $K^* \bar{K}^*$ molecular states, respectively, Ref.~\cite{Yang:2024wzp} has investigated their plausible isospin partners $a_0(1450)$ and $a_0(1710)$.